Skip to main content

 Around one in three internet users is a child, and these children are accessing the Internet at ever-younger ages across a diverse range of devices.
 They are spending more and more of their time on the Internet, browsing social media, playing online games and using mobile apps.
 This frequently happens without adult supervision.

-While the Internet offers many opportunities for learning, communication, creativity and entertainment, it also opens up certain risks to vulnerable users such as children.
+While the Internet offers many opportunities for learning, communication, creativity, and entertainment, it also opens certain risks to vulnerable users such as child.

 Children can be exposed to harmful content and behaviour online, such as cyberbullying, sexual harassment, pornography, violence, or self-harm.
 Efficient responses are needed to prevent negative consequences for their cognitive, social and emotional development.